(1) iCandy Design Limited of 22a Marlborough Street, Andover, Hampshire, SP10 1DQ (the Agency)

 2.2 This framework agreement shall commence on the Commencement Date and shall continue, unless terminated earlier in accordance with clause 21, until either party gives to the other party 90 days' written notice to terminate.

 2.3 The Client may, from time to time, request the Agency to supply Services and/or Deliverables to it by completing a Statement of Work.
 The parties will agree the content of the Statement of Work.
-When the Statement of Work is signed by both parties, it shall form a new contract between the Client and the Agency, which shall be governed by the terms of this Agreement.
+When the Statement of Work is approved in writing or signed by the Client, it shall form a new contract between the Client and the Agency, which shall be governed by the terms of this Agreement.

 3.1 In consideration for the payment of the Fees by the Client, the Agency shall perform the Services for, and provide the Deliverables to, the Client.